Something went wrong.

 Need help?
 Check out our Help Centre.

-Two years had gone by since my first and last visit to Early June, a friendly buvette – the French name for a little restaurant – a few steps away from the Canal Saint-Martin, in the 10th arrondissement of Paris.
+Two years had gone by since my last visit to Early June, a friendly buvette, or little restaurant, a few steps away from the Canal Saint-Martin, in the 10th arrondissement of Paris.

 The food at Early June is about small plates to share (or not, in my case), prepared by an ever-changing carousel of chefs from around the world.
 The wine is natural – or, in other words, minimum intervention.